NordicSemiconductor/IOS-nRF-Toolbox/Pods/EVReflection/README.md

 }
 ```

-### Skip the serialisaton or deserialisation of specific values
+### Skip the serialization or deserialization of specific values
 When there is a need to not (de)serialize specific values like nil NSNull or empty strings you can implement the skipPropertyValue function and return true if the value needs to be skipped.
 See [Conversion options](https://github.com/evermeer/EVReflection#conversion-options) for when this function will be called.

 ```